TheDeanLab/navigate/docs/source/contributing/contributing_guidelines.rst

 Installation of Developer Dependencies
 --------------------------------------
-To install the developer dependencies, run the following command from within the ASLM repository folder::
+To install the developer dependencies, run the following command from within the Navigate repository folder::

-    conda activate ASLM
+    conda activate navigate
     pip install -e '.[dev]'

 Coding Style